PayRequest/payrequest.github.io/index.md

 </h2>

-<p>PayRequest makes it easy to create your own branded payment page, and send payment links to all your customers.
+<p>PayRequest makes it easy to create your own branded payment page, and to send payment links to all your customers.

 </p>